nu7hatch/desantapp/README.md

 The main goal of the experiment was to provide system for easy and robust work on _Backbone.js_ application and reusable backend elements.
-It's also aims to get rid of stupid Rails' assumptions that action = page, and model is should in forms and presentations.
+It's also aims to get rid of stupid Rails' assumptions that action = page, and models are used both in forms and presentations.
 In _Airstrip_, **models** are separated from **forms** and **presenters**.
 Model takes care about business logic, when forms handle input and presenters output.
 More sophisticated operations are handled with **services**.
 This design makes the stuff easy to test